 You can have as many as 20 or more trades in a matter of minutes quite easily.
 The trick is to stay sensible and not get greedy.
 If you see a market which is trending (I would usually just trade on the favourite or 2nd favourite) then just watch the ladders for a while, and when you have a feel for the movements, fire in a back bet (if dropping) or a lay bet (if drifting out).
 IMMEDIATELY place an exit bet (opposite) just one tick away from your entry.
 Don’t worry about greening up at this stage, you do that at the very end just before the off.

-With this method, you really can have some fun while learning a lot about the markets, and making a few quid too if your strike rate is ok.
+With this method you can learn a lot about the markets, and make a few quid too if your strike rate is good.
 Using trading software means that you can set your tick size (money per tick) and this means you don’t have to worry about playing with your settings, you just hit the back and lay buttons on the ladders, super fast, low risk, enjoyable trading.
+Don’t mistake this for easy, nothing about racing trading is easy, but there is easier stuff and harder stuff, and I would definitely call scalping one of the easier styles.

 The longer you spend staring at the market ladders, the better you will become at spotting the safest times to “nick a tick”.
 You will learn the various little tricks like spotting prices on the ladder where the queue of money is very small, and you can stick an order in there and sit back and wait for the market to come to that price, quickly taking the opposite side before it takes your original order.
 The majority of the risk is avoided if you are LIGHTNING fast at exiting a trade.
 So if I back at 2.42, I am hovering my mouse pointer over the lay side of 2.42 ready to “Scratch” or take a matching bet to get out for break even.
 Reflexes are everything, so being as prepared as possible to scratch out is one of the keys to surviving with this method.
 If for ANY reason you feel it’s not looking good, just scratch it, there are a thousand more opportunities so this method is one of those you dump instantly for any reason, even if that’s just a “bad feeling” which is really the start of your own intuition learning curve happening, so listen to it!